Mosiwi/C1K0001_4x4x4led_cube_kit/docs/source/arduino_tutorial/arduino_tutorial.md

 Select the compressed library file to load:
 ![Img](../_static/arduino/img/2img.png)

-For other methods, see (Option): <https://www.arduino.cc/en/Guide/Libraries>
+For more information, see: [Click me](https://docs.mosiwi.com/en/latest/arduino/resources/arduino_libraries/arduino_libraries.html)

 ## Use the example code in the library file
 -------------------------------------------